 The Senate was the governing body of the University until 1926.
 It consists of all holders of the Cambridge MA or other higher degree and all current members of the Regent House.
 The Senate now elects the Chancellor and the High Steward, the high officers of the University.

-The Council is the principal executive and policy-making body of the University, reporting to the Regent House.
+The Council is the principal executive and policy-making body of the University.
+It reports to the Regent House.
 It has overall responsibility for the administration of the University, planning its work and managing its resources.
 It also deals with relations between the University and the Colleges.
 The Council includes 16 elected academic members, four external members and three student members.
 The Vice-Chancellor is chair of the Council.

-The Council has many standing committees including the Finance Committee and the Planning and Resources Committee.
+The Council has many standing committees.
+These include the Finance Committee and the Planning and Resources Committee.

 The General Board of the Faculties